CourseReps/ECEN452-SP18/Students/StevenYeh/Lab8/README.md

 Task 2: Rat-Race Coupler<br>
-<br>Step 1:In this exercise, a two ways power divider will be designed and simulated in the HFSS.
-The power divider should have 3 dB equal split characteristics at 2.5 GHz.
+<br>Step 1:In this exercise, a 180 degree hybrid will be designed and simulated in the HFSS.
+A 0 degree or 180 degree phase differences are expected when input from port #1 or port #4.
+If input from port #1, it will be eaually split into two in-phase signals at port #2 and port #3.
+In this case, port #4 will be isolated.
+On the contrary, if input from port #4, two evenlys split signals with 180 degree phase difference can be derived at port #2 and #3.
+Also the port #1 is the isolation port in this case.<r>
 A minimum return loss at each port should be less than -10 dB and a decent isolation between port #2 and port #3 is wanted.
 All the ports have characteristic impedance of 50 Ohm.<br>
 <b>Ans:<br>
 The design layout along with the parameters(width, length and so on) are shown in the following figure.<br>

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/StevenYeh/Lab7/design_layout.png)<br>
-Figure 1 - Disign layout of the power divider<br><br>
+Figure 1 - Disign layout of the rat-race coupler<br><br>

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/StevenYeh/Lab7/design_parameters.png)<br>
 Figure 2 - Design parameter<br><br>